Challenges in Restructuring Community-based Moderation: Findings

 \begin{quote} The way that FlaggedRevs works is that, if you imagine two revisions just being edited on top of each other.
 So once an edit that comes in from an IP [unregistered user], it must be reviewed.
 So it starts to fork.
-The first revision will be called the stable version, that is, let’s say presentable.
-And then you have that IP, even after that IP edit something, if anyone edits on top of that, it's still even going to be shown because their IP edit has not been reviewed yet.
-So even if you have the right that automatically anything you add is reviewed, you already won't be reviewed because the parent is not reviewed.
-Right, so they're basically forking until it actually gets reviewed.
-Imagine this situation and if you're logged in you will see the most recent version, which is a completely different end of the fork.
-If you're logged out, you will see the stable version which is much older.
-(I2) \end{quote}
+The first revision will be called the stable version [...] even after that IP edited something, if anyone edits on top of that, it's still not going to be shown because the IP edit has not been reviewed yet (I2). \end{quote}

-As the backlog of unreviewed works grows, articles display an increasingly outdated stable version while a newer version sits in the queue.
-While the stable version of an article might give some indication of its quality, if the information in that version is heavily outdated, users might not be interested in reading it.
-This is clearly an issue for time-sensitive topics, like breaking news, which make up a significant portion of all traffic to Wikipedia \cite{keegan2012breaking}.
+As the backlog of unreviewed works grows, articles display an increasingly outdated stable version.
+While the stable version of an article might be high quality along some dimensions, if the information is heavily outdated, users might not be interested in reading it.
+This is an issue for time-sensitive topics, like breaking news, which make up a significant portion of all traffic to Wikipedia \cite{keegan2012breaking}.

-As a result, some users suggested that FlaggedRevs should allow everyone to read the latest version of an article even if it is not yet reviewed, so long as readers are notified that the revision has not been vetted yet.
+Some users suggested that FlaggedRevs should show everyone the latest version of an article, even if it has not yet been reviewed, as long as readers are notified that the revision has not been vetted yet.
 While German Wikipedia eventually voted to keep displaying the stable version by default \cite{german_wiki_poll}, some smaller communities asked developers of FlaggedRevs to allow them to reconfigure the tool to display the unstable version.
-They felt this was better becausae they did not have the resources to review articles in a timely manner.
+They felt this was better because they did not have the resources to review articles in a timely manner.
 This was approved and added as a setting in FlaggedRevs.
-However, displaying the unstable version by default means vandalism is visible in a way that effectively eliminates almost any of the purported benefits of the FlaggedRevs system and further reduces any incentive for established users to engage in the work of reviewing changes.
+However, displaying the unstable version by default means vandalism is visible in a way that effectively eliminates almost any of the purported benefits of the FlaggedRevs system and further reduces the incentive for established users to engage in the work of reviewing changes.

-\subsubsection{Compatibility with other moderation tools}
+\subsubsection{Compatibility with other moderation tools.}